About

 4.

-New ESG* materiality assessments & disclosures of companies (& supply chains) driven by investors & capital markets.
+New ESG* materiality assessments & disclosures by companies (& supply chains) driven by investors & capital markets (which will become a requirement for publicly listed companies worldwide).

 *ESG: environmental, social, governance factors